JonasAlfredsson/docker-nginx-certbot/docs/advanced_usage.md

 IP addresses like `::1`, which are otherwise [impossible][7] for certbot to create.

+> You can also use this solution if your intend to deploy behind a CDN and you
+> do not need a "real" certificate in order to encrypt the communication
+> between the origin server and the CDN's infrastructure.
+But please read
+> this entire section before going forward with that kind of setup.

 To enable the usage of this local CA you just set [`USE_LOCAL_CA=1`](../README.md#advanced), and this will then trigger the execution of the [`run_local_ca.sh`](../src/scripts/run_local_ca.sh) script instead of the [`run_certbot.sh`](../src/scripts/run_certbot.sh) one when it is time to renew the certificates.
-This script, when run, will always overwrite any previous keys and certificates, so alternating between the use of a local CA and certbot without first emptying the `/etc/letsencrypt` folder is not supported.
+This script, when run, will always overwrite any previous keys and certificates, so alternating between the use of a local CA and certbot without first emptying the `/etc/letsencrypt` folder is **not** supported.

 The script is designed to mimic certbot as closely as reasonable, so the